OFFICE OF THE REGISTRAR

 Schedule Changes.
 Students can make changes to the initial class schedule by completing a Drop/Add Form and submitting it to the Registrar's Office during regularly scheduled office hours.
 Schedule changes are permitted during the first nine days of the semester without penalty.

 Adding a Course.
-Complete a Drop/Add Form and return it to the Office of the Registrar for official processing.
+Complete a Drop/Add Form; obtain appropriate approval signatures, and return the approved form to the Office of the Registrar for official processing.
 Obtain permission from instructor to add a class that is closed.

 Withdrawal from the University.
-Students withdrawing from the University must complete a Withdrawal Form available in the Office of the Registrar.
-This form must be completed and signed by the appropriate departmental representatives.
+Students withdrawing from the University must complete a Total Withdrawal form.
+The form is available in the Office of the Registrar.
+This form must be completed and signed by the appropriate departmental representatives, as well as the Dean of Students.
 Those students who withdraw (stop attending classes) without completing this process will receive failing grades.
 Students may withdraw from the University through the last day of the twelfth week of the semester.
 In cases of emergency (illness, hospitalization, death in the immediate family) the withdrawal may be processed by telephone.
 Please call (937) 376-6231.

 Auditing a Course.
 Students may register for "Audit" in any course offered at the University.
 Students should understand that "Audit" is not convertible to "Credit" nor is "Credit" convertible to "Audit" once the registration is complete.
 The fees for auditing a course are the same as those for enrolling for credit.